 This enables a designated agent (in this case, a parent) to make financial decisions on the student’s behalf.
 The POA can provide that power vests in you immediately after signing the document or only if your child becomes incapacitated.

 Each state has variations on these forms and how they can be combined, so you MUST consult your state’s laws or speak to a local attorney who practices in this field.

-As parents, we always hope that we won’t need these forms, but it’s always better to be prepared in case you do.
+As parents, we always hope we won’t need these forms, but it’s always better to be prepared if you do.

 What Else Changes When Your Teen Turns 18?

 When your teen reaches the age of 18, even though you may still think of them as children, under the law, they have now achieved adult status.
-That status allows them to vote, serve in the military, serve on a jury, sign a contract, and get married without their consent.
+That status allows them to vote, serve in the military, serve on a jury, sign a contract, and get married without consent.
 Although they still can’t do certain things, like drink alcohol or rent cars, their legal status is decidedly different than it was at 17.

-- All males with US citizenship (with very few exceptions) must register for the selective service upon reaching 18.
+- All males with US citizenship (with few exceptions) must register for the selective service upon reaching 18.

 - Although not required, this is an excellent time for your kids to register to vote.

 - When your children turn 18, you no longer automatically have the authority to make healthcare decisions for them.
-And this is true even if they are still covered by your health insurance, and you are paying the bill.
+And this is true even if your health insurance still covers them and you are paying the bill.
 If your child has an accident or illness and is temporarily disabled, you may need court approval to act on their behalf or even inform them of their medical status.